 We are to forgive one another generously, unhesitatingly, and without holding a grudge, for unforgiveness can lead us into a range of ungodly responses like anger, rage, malice, slander, filthy language, and other ungodly responses - all of which Paul warned against, earlier in this chapter.

 But the greatest of all incentives towards godly forgiveness of others is rooted in the truth that God forgave us freely and forever.
 He forgave our sin - past, present, and future, for Christ's sake.
 He forgave each one of us of all our wrongdoing and we, in turn, are to follow His godly example.

 God has promised that He will remember our sins no more.
 God has promised that as far as the east is from the west, so far has He removed our sin from us... and we, in turn, should reflect His grace by bearing with one another, forgiving each other, and demonstrating mercy towards anyone who has a complaint against us - just as the Lord forgave us, so we also should forgive.

-Heavenly Father, thank You that in Christ Jesus, I have been forgiven of all my sins and declared to be righteous, by faith in Your dearly beloved Son.
-I have not always been ready to forgive those that have hurt or injured me, but thank You for freely forgiving me of my sin unconditionally, and forever.
-May I increasingly show forbearance and forgiveness towards my fellow man, and readily pardon all who have hurt or harmed me.
-Develop in me a spirit of gentleness, that shows the love of Christ to all with whom I come in contact, and may my life become a reflection of the beautiful love of Christ, Who died so that all who believe in Him might live.
-Praise Your holy name for all Your goodness and grace towards the children of men, in Jesus' name I pray, AMEN.
+Heavenly Father, thank You that I have been forgiven of all my sins and declared to be righteous, by faith in Your dearly beloved Son.
+I have not always been ready to forgive those that have hurt or injured me, but thank You for freely forgiving me of my sin unconditionally and forever.
+May I increasingly show forbearance and forgiveness towards my fellow man and readily pardon all who have hurt or harmed me.
+Develop in me a spirit of gentleness that shows the love of Christ to all with whom I come in contact, and may my life become a reflection of the beautiful love of Christ, Who died so that all who believe in Him might live.
+Praise Your holy name for all Your goodness and grace towards the children of men.
+In Jesus' name I pray, AMEN.